rohan-varma/rohan-varma.github.io/_posts/2017-4-7-Noisy-Labels.md

                 - update best cv error and hyperparams if less error is found
     - Finally, train a model with the selected hyperparameters.

 - As you may have noticed, this method can get expensive as the number of different hyperparameters or different values for each goes up.
-For $n$ different parameters with $k$ possibilies we have to consider $k^n$ different tuples.
+For $$n$$ different parameters with $$k$$ possibilies we have to consider $$k^n$$ different tuples.

 ### Conclusion
 - The paper showed that there are more effective methods to use the noise in labels than using a probability distribution or voting method.
 The network in this paper seeks to model the labels given by each individual doctor, and learn how to weight them optimially.